President Trump Pardons 'Scooter' Libby, Former Cheney Chief Of Staff

 "Before his conviction, Mr. Libby had rendered more than a decade of honorable service to the Nation as a public servant at the Department of State, the Department of Defense, and the White House.
 His record since his conviction is similarly unblemished, and he continues to be held in high regard by his colleagues and peers.

 "In light of these facts, the President believes Mr. Libby is fully worthy of this pardon.
 'I don't know Mr. Libby,' said President Trump, 'but for years I have heard that he has been treated unfairly.
-Hopefully, this full pardon will help rectify a very sad portion of his life.'"
+Hopefully, this full pardon will help rectify a very sad portion of his life.' "